AHelmin/Password-Generator/README.md

 ## Credits

 Thanks goes to the University of Minnesota and Edx Bootcamp for providing the assistance and starter code needed to complete this project.
+A special thanks to Pete Maynard for assisting me with some of the conditional logic.

 ## License